lowcoder-org/lowcoder/docs/build-applications/app-editor/automator.md

 }
 ```

+Inside the selected JavaScript query, read this request directly as `ai.value`, not `args.ai.value`.

 The query should send `messages` and `tools` to your model.
 If the model returns a normal assistant reply, the query returns that text to Automator.
 If the model calls an Automator tool, the query returns the tool call so Lowcoder can apply the generated actions in the editor.

 Automator does not call the model directly.
 The selected query is the integration layer between Lowcoder and your AI provider.